nanovazquez/nanovazquez.github.com/_posts/2013-07-04-playing-with-nhibernate-inverse-and-cascade.markdown

 ![Basic mapping - Saving the Category only will throw an exception](https://github.com/nanovazquez/nanovazquez.github.com/raw/master/_posts/playing-with-nhibernate-inverse-and-cascade/basic-mapping-saving-category-only.png)

-A way to improve this approach is by setting the **cascade** mapping attribute to a value different to 'none' (default).
+A way to improve this approach is by setting the **Cascade** mapping attribute to a value different than 'none' (default).
 And that's what we are going to do in the next section.

 ## Setting Cascade mapping attribute

-The **Cascade** mapping attribute helps NHibernate to decide which operations should be cascaded from the parent object to the associated object.
-Collections mapped with a value different to 'none' will perform extra tasks in addition to saving the entity.
+The **Cascade** mapping attribute helps NHibernate to decide which operations should be cascaded from the Parent object to the Child object.
+Collections mapped with a value different than 'none' will perform extra tasks in addition to saving the entity.
 For instance, you can set the collection with "cascade=save-update", which means that when the object is saved/updated, NHibernate will check the associations and save/update any object that require it (for a complete explanation of all **cascade** values go here [here](http://ayende.com/blog/1890/nhibernate-cascades-the-different-between-all-all-delete-orphans-and-save-update))

 Let's update the mappings of the Category class by setting the **cascade** value to **all*: